What is Tooth Extraction?

 Schedule a Consultation

 If you have a damaged tooth and are suffering from pain, you may need a tooth extraction.
-Call (303) 277-9600 to schedule a consultation with Dr. Nancy Gill or Dr. Dallas Kenson.
+Contact us at (303) 277-9600 to schedule a consultation with Dr. Nancy Gill or Dr. Dallas Kenson.
 Our practice serves Golden, Denver, and surrounding areas in Colorado.